This is the electric E-type that Harry and Meghan drove

-New Jaguar Land Rover Classic EV 'E-type Zero' project six seconds faster from 0-100mph than original E-type
+Royal wedding car was Jaguar Land Rover Classic's EV 'E-type Zero'.
+It's six seconds faster from 0-100mph than the original E-type

-Jaguar Land Rover Classic has unveiled an all-electric E-type at its Tech Fest event in London, amidst a promise that all its production vehicles will be electric by 2020.
+The Royal wedding car that Harry and Meghan left Windsor in today was Jaguar Classic's all-electric E-type, first revealed in 2017 at its Tech Fest event in London, amidst a promise that all its production vehicles will be electric by 2020.

 The E-type Zero is based on a 1968 Series 1½ E-type, restored and converted to electric power at JLR Classic’s new 14,000m sq headquarters in Coventry – just ten miles from the Browns Lane factory where E-types were originally produced.